RafalWilinski/blog/src/content/post/make-your-rag-suck-less.md

 });
 ```

+Once your test set grows and you move to more sophisticated evals like precision (if ground-truth relevant items are present and ranked high), recall (how many of the sentences are based on the context), correctness & relevancy (number of sentences in the context relevant to the question), consider using dedicated framework like [Ragas](https://docs.ragas.io) or [autoevals](https://github.com/braintrustdata/autoevals).

 These are so-called "offline" evals.
 They should be run in development/CI whenever you're making a change to your system or the prompts.
-But, reality has a surprising
-amount of detail.
-You'll be amazed at what kind of questions your users are
+But, reality has a surprising amount of detail.
+You'll be amazed at what kind of questions your users are asking.
-asking.
 That's why you also need...

 ### Monitoring & Online Evals

 What gets measured gets improved.
-Gather questions, use cases, and feedback to
-AI-generated responses.
-It will help you understand the blind spots you
-initially had when imagining the use cases and designing the RAG and its tools.
+Gather questions, use cases, and feedback to AI-generated responses.
+It will help you understand the blind spots you initially had when imagining the use cases and designing the RAG and its tools.

 Moreover, constantly evaluate each AI's answer against the same set of evals.
-Is
-the answer grounded, is it related to our domain, is it following our brand's
-intended tone, etc.
+Is the answer grounded, is it related to our domain, is it following our brand's intended tone, etc.

 There are really good existing solutions for that on the market including [Humanloop](https://humanloop.com) or [LangSmith](https://langsmith.com).
 They will help you not only in monitoring the performance of your RAG but also in building the datasets for the offline evals.